almarklein/timetagger_cli/README.md

 ## Installation

+The TimeTagger CLI requires Python 3.6 or higher.
+Install with `pip`:
 ```
 $ pip install timetagger_cli
 ```

-The TimeTagger CLI requires Python 3.6 or higher.
-It has very few [dependencies](requirements.txt).

 After installation, you should be able to use the `timetagger`command.

-Now run `timetagger setup` to setup the API's url and authentication token.
+Start by running `timetagger setup` to setup the API's url and authentication token.

 ## Docs